stevencohn/WindowsPowerShell/readme.md

    1. PS> `cd $env:ProgramData`
    1. PS> `.\Initialize-Machine.ps1 -Verbose`

+   Finally, since this updates the PowerShell console colors, you can close and reopen the console to appreciate these fantastic new colors.

 #### `Install-Chocolatey`
 Can be used on new machines to install Chocolately.
 If already installed then checks if it is outdated and prompts to update.